 There are a number of herbs in the Ayurvedic tradition that support proper digestion, absorption, and assimilation of nutrients.
 These herbs often have an affinity for specific tissues and systems in the body such that each of them supports the process of building and nourishing the body in its own way.

 Ashwagandha is an impressive rasayana (rejuvenative).
 It offers deep nourishment to the tissues, supports the proper functioning of the adrenals, bolsters the immune system, and helps to build ojas.
 It is also a highly regarded adaptogen that helps the body to resist stress—preserving vital energy during the day and encouraging sound sleep at night.
-Ashwagandha tablets, liquid extract, and powder allow you to choose the form that is most appropriate for you.

 Shatavari is also very sattvic (pure and harmonious) in nature, so it supports a calm mind and helps to promote love and devotion in our lives.
 Shatavari tablets, liquid extract, and powder allow you to choose the form that is most appropriate for you.

 Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amalaki fruit.
 This balancing formula is deeply rejuvenating, but it also kindles agni, helps to buffer the body against stress, and bolsters the immune system.

 About half an hour before bed, take two Triphala tablets with a glass of warm water.
 If you prefer, steep ½–1 teaspoon Triphala powder in 1 cup of freshly boiled water for ten minutes; cool and drink.
 Or try 30 drops of Triphala liquid extract in warm water before bed.

 Balancing the Doshas

-If you are unsure of which doshas are primarily behind your struggle with maintaining or gaining weight, our Ayurvedic Profile quiz can give you a better sense for the predominant doshas in your constitution, and can highlight any current imbalances.
+If you are unsure of which doshas are primarily behind your struggle with maintaining or gaining weight, our free dosha quiz can give you a better sense of the predominant doshas in your constitution, and can highlight any current imbalances.

+Often times, correcting a vata imbalance is the first step toward healthy weight gain.
 If your struggle with being underweight is primarily due to excess vata, consider taking Healthy Vata tablets to balance vata systemically and Vata Digest tablets to more specifically support vata in the digestive tract.

 Haritaki tablets can be taken instead of triphala for anyone with excess vata in the digestive tract.
-Haritaki is one of the three herbs in triphala; it is very lubricating, moisturizing and particularly balancing to vata.
+Haritaki is one of the three herbs in triphala; it is very lubricating, moisturizing, and particularly balancing to vata.
 It is a potent rejuvenative that nourishes the tissues, gently removes natural toxins, supports the colon, and builds ojas.

 Excess pitta can cause the digestive fire to be exceedingly hot, hindering the absorption of nutrients and inhibiting the process of building the body.
 If your struggle with being underweight is primarily due to excess pitta, consider taking Healthy Pitta tablets to balance pitta systemically and Pitta Digest tablets to more specifically support pitta in the digestive tract.

 Amalaki tablets can be taken instead of triphala for anyone with excess heat in the digestive tract.
 Amalaki is another one of the three herbs in triphala and it is particularly balancing for pitta.
 Amalaki provides a highly concentrated source of antioxidants and is a potent rejuvenative that nourishes the tissues, gently removes natural toxins, and supports ojas.

 If there are specific areas of your life—like stress, sleep, or frequent travel—that are especially depleting for you, you might consider one of these:

 This herbal formula is naturally rejuvenating and therefore may also benefit anyone prone to fatigue, weakness, or a sense of overwhelm.
-Take one to two tablets, once or twice daily, or as directed by your health practitioner.
+Take 1–2 tablets, once or twice daily, or as directed by your health practitioner.

 It also has a subtle, soothing effect on the mind as a whole, which helps to ease mental restlessness.
 Remember, sound sleep will support the building process.
-Take one to two tablets about a half hour before going to bed, or as directed by your health practitioner.
+Take 1–2 tablets about a half-hour before going to bed, or as directed by your health practitioner.